Russia says Greenpeace activists to face additional charges

 The Netherlands has asked the International Tribunal for the Law of the Sea in Hamburg to order Russia to release the ship and all those detained.

-Russia has said it does not recognize the case, accusing the activists and their ship of posing a security threat.
+Russia has said it does not recognise the case, accusing the activists and their ship of posing a security threat.

 A Dutch government representative said Russia had “violated the human rights” of the activists who tried to climb onto Russia’s first offshore Arctic oil rig in September, detaining them for seven weeks “without grounds”.